kaushik-42/Fetch_App/README.md

 I would like to extend my sincerest gratitude to Fetch Rewards for providing this incredible learning opportunity.
 This exercise has been instrumental in enhancing my understanding of machine learning workflows, from data preprocessing and modeling to deployment and user interface design.
 The experience has been both challenging and rewarding, offering a comprehensive platform to apply theoretical knowledge to a practical, real-world problem.

+I would be grateful If I get an Interview opportunity with Fetch!

 ## Contributing